Sensedia/Interceptors/JS_GoogleOpenId/README-EN.md

 Once the API is set up, it is necessary to configure the Environment variables.

 1. Access the `Environments` page.
-2. Editar the chosen Environment.
+2. Edit the chosen Environment.
 3. Click on `ADD MAP` and add the `Google Variables` map.
 4. Add the variables below.